The Music Studio

 Students ages 6+ benefit from doing our 60-minute weekly Accelerated Program.
 The length of the lesson is huge part of why it's successful!
 The lengthier lesson allows students exposure to A LOT of new music, strengthening their on-sight reading skills.
 The lesson pace moves quickly (students are not idle or bored, but continuously playing through music and having fun), and many students exclaim: "Wait....the lesson is already over?".

-However, for younger students who may not be comfortable for a full 60-minute class, we do offer a 30-minute weekly version (same Accelerated Program model, with emphasis on reading skills and music fluency).
+However, for younger students who may not be comfortable for a full 60-minute class, we do offer a 30-minute weekly version (same Accelerated Program model, with emphasis on reading skills and music fluency), with the expectation that they will move up to a regular 60-minute when they're ready.

 "What instruments do you offer?"